braziljs/eloquente-javascript/05_higher_order.md

 // → true
 ```

-And you can have functions that change other functions.
+And we can have functions that change other functions.

 ```
 function noisy(f) {